 The events that take place in the evenings and on weekends bring in the wider media and tech community, and have established the Media Center as a cultural hub in the DUMBO neighborhood.
 The Media Center regularly hosts gallery openings, industry conferences, hackathons, and curated film screenings.
 Having these events brings people to the neighborhood outside of working hours, a welcome prospect for DUMBO, which can sometimes feel desolate after people head home from work.

-Ultimately, the Made in NY Media Center strives to be a place that not only brings creators together, but provides the resources and opportunities that will help them be sustainable.
+Ultimately, the Made in NY Media Center by IFP strives to be a place that not only brings creators together, but provides the resources and opportunities that will help them be sustainable.
 Kia cites the success of a company with an incubator membership that grew from a team of 2 people to 17 within a year and a half.
 Even though they ultimately outgrew the space, it meant their time at the Media Center helped them to grow, thrive, and move on to their next phase.

-Kia’s role at the Made in NY Media Center has evolved along with her career.
+Kia’s role at the Made in NY Media Center by IFP has evolved along with her career.
 She credits her ability to be multi-faceted as crucial to allowing her to pursue different paths.
 She encourages anyone who feels confined to a box career-wise to consider how they can create their own outside opportunities.
 If that’s not possible within your current position, there are other ways to supplement your work experience.
 Kia has taken classes at NYU’s School of Continuing Education and Professional Studies, and regularly attends networking events.
 But more often than not, she believes stretching your skills is possible within your current company; it just takes a little initiative.